RePsychLing/SMLP2022/README.md

 # SMLP2022
-SMLP2022: Advanced methods in frequentist statistics with ulia
+SMLP2022: Advanced methods in frequentist statistics with Julia